 Children’s snorkel gear is adapted to their smaller size.
 An adult scuba mask will not fit most kids, it’s too big for their face and will leak.
 The same goes for swim fins.
 Kids flippers are available in small kids sizes.
 They’re also smaller and shorter and require less strength.
 Children will really have much more fun snorkeling with specially made snorkeling equipment for kids.
 Of course, there are exceptions.
 Slightly older kids might have to move to adult snorkel masks as a youth snorkel mask doesn’t fit anymore.
 Personally, I have a narrow face and a junior scuba mask is simply the best scuba mask for me.
 Snorkeling gear for kids is available in different sizes, you can get snorkeling gear for toddlers or a youth snorkel set.

-What to consider when buying the best snorkel gear for kids
+What to consider when buying the best snorkel set for kids

 Size & fit of kids snorkel masks